sayertindall/koi-demo/README.md

 | Processor   | `processor‑a`   | indexes GitHub bundles, exposes `/search`            |
 | Processor   | `processor‑b`   | indexes HackMD bundles, exposes `/search`            |

-The goal is to show an **end‑to‑end autonomous pipeline**: sensors publish manifests, processors resolve the bundles they care about, build local indices, and expose query endpoints – all without manual wiring beyond pointing every container at the Coordinator.
+The goal is to show an **end‑to‑end pipeline**: sensors publish manifests, processors resolve the bundles they care about, build local indices, and expose query endpoints – all without manual wiring beyond pointing every container at the Coordinator.

 ## 3 Architecture